 You wouldn’t believe how easy it was to make this candied pecans, even kids can make this.
 This is also a good use of leftover egg whites from baking which is often my problem when I make recipes that only calls for egg yolk like my Small Batch Chocolate Chip Cookie or Small Batch Chocolate Cupcake.
 Besides, you can actually save a lot from making this than buying it and you can proudly say it’s homemade.
 The bonus point, it is also perfect for gift giving or give away.
 I’m pretty sure your friends will not say no to a bottle of this homemade crunchy sweet candied pecans.
 Let me show you how I made this.
 Let’s get started!

 - Watch out for the coating of sugar: What you are looking for is a nut that is fully covered with sugar and a clean bowl without a puddle of egg white and sugar syrup.
 The sugar syrup can happen if you have too much egg white with not enough pecans and sugar.
-To address this, either add a little bit more pecans and sugar.
+To address this, either add a little bit more pecans and sugar or remove the excess egg white.

 - Room temperature egg white: Although this is not a cake and we are not creaming anything here, it is still important to have a room temperature egg white so that it coats the pecans easily.
 A cold egg white is not loose and will clump together and will not be as frothy (bubbly) when whisk, which means difficulty in distributing it to coat the pecans.